Skip to main content

 3. Use a Backup Recovery Code

 If syncing the time doesn't resolve the issue, use one of the Recovery Options provided.
+Before resorting to recovery options, ensure you have followed browser troubleshooting steps, such as clearing cache and cookies, avoiding outdated bookmarks, and restarting your browser.

 • On the login screen, click "Try another way" and choose to have a one-time code emailed or use the recovery code you were prompted to save during initial 2FA set up.
 For more information on recovery options, visit this page.